How to Find Profitable Products for Amazon FBA Wholesale

 • Closing fee for media, if it applies

-Size tier matters: the mall standard is cheaper than the large standard.
+Size tier matters: the small standard is cheaper than the large standard.
 Oversize is much higher.
 Dimensional weight can raise the fee if the package is bulky.

 Tip: Small packaging changes can drop your fee tier.
 Shorter side, lighter fill, or tighter poly can save real money.